2022 UEFA Champions League final chaos: Stewardship

 Gates at one point were closed entirely, with many supporters still waiting outside.
 Police used tear gas and pepper spray on supporters outside the stadium.
 By 21:00 local time, the originally scheduled kick-off time, thousands of seats remained empty in the Liverpool end.
 For "security reasons", the kick-off was initially delayed by 15 minutes to 21:15.
 This was further delayed by 15 minutes to 21:30, before being pushed back another 6 minutes to 21:36, eventually started at 21:37.

 Liverpool Echo reported that "senior officials from Liverpool officially requested for the kick-off to be delayed after lobbying UEFA" but "a UEFA statement released during the game...claimed that supporters who 'had purchased fake tickets' were the reason why".

 Merseyside Police officers, deployed at Stade de France "reported the vast majority of fans behaved in an exemplary manner, arriving at turnstiles early and queuing as directed".

 Inside the stadium, messages on the public address system and the jumbotron attributed the delay to the "late arrival of fans"; Sky Sports News chief reporter Kaveh Solhekol disputed this, noting he arrived to the ground four hours before kick-off and was "quite shocked at how early supporters had turned up".
-Journalists attending the match attributed the difficulties outside the stadium to the organisers.
+Some of the journalists attending the match attributed the difficulties outside the stadium to the organisers.
 In a later statement, French police said "people attempted to penetrate the stadium", and that police had "intervened to push back people trying to force their way through", and blaming fans with "fake tickets" who were unable to enter through the turnstiles.